tendermint/tendermint/test/e2e/README.md

 * `start`: starts Docker containers.

+* `load`: generates a transaction load against the testnet nodes.

 * `perturb`: runs any requested perturbations (e.g. node restarts or network disconnects).

 * `wait`: waits for a few blocks to be produced, and for all nodes to catch up to it.